smpanaro/sublime-spotify/README.md

 * Repeat/Shuffle
 * Now Playing

-Settings can be found in `Sublime Text -> Preferences -> Package Settings -> SublimeSpotify`.
+Settings can be found in `Sublime Text -> Preferences -> Package Settings -> Spotify`.